giovictor/pinoycookbook/readme.md

 # Pinoy Cook Book
  An open source website providing some recipes for Filipino dishes made using the Laravel framework.
-PinoyCookBook is an online cookbook for Filipino foods.
 Many types of Filipino Dishes such as:
 - Main Dishes
 - Desserts
 - Soups